Ab Pentatonic Major

 Related to this scale is the Ab Pentatonic Major add4, adding the 4th degree.
 It can be displayed as follows:

-The Ab Pentatonic Major add4 scale, is identical to the Ab Major except for missing the major 7th interval.
+The Ab Pentatonic Major add4 scale, is identical with the Ab Major except for missing the major 7th interval.

 Start the audio and play along!
 Use notes from the scale in the diagram above.Normal tempo: